 My TV Interview on News 12

 My Call for Action at Westchester Board of Legislators

 My Radio Interview on station WBAI 99.5FM NYC

 Encourage businesses and homeowners to leave a part of their yard (say 10%) untouched to create a natural habitat.
 Soften the look of your yard or park by leaving a strip un-mowed for a natural-looking perimeter.
 Take a corner patch with leaves spread within a perimeter made of dead tree branches in a not so windy spot which gets four to five hours of sunlight daily.

 Ask city planners to build natural landscapes as human landscapes are not good for insects.
 If the space is a limited or in hardscape features like walkways, use flower pots.
 Planting in pots means local research—something than can also be fun.

 Encourage businesses and homeowners to grow clusters of native plants yielding rainbow colored flowers in the yard or park that provide nectar and host plants for pollinators.
 Nectar plants alone do not create habitat, pollinators also need host plants to live.

 Remove invasive exotic plants so they don’t steal water and nutrition from native plants.
 Note that pots do not work for all native plants in all places.
 For example, some native plants have a very deep root system.

 Select plants that bloom from Spring to Fall.
+Where possible, use pollinator friendly plants.
 Incorporate tall grass, vines and shrubs too.
 Cut down on mowing and stop over-watering!
 Cut grass has short roots that make it harder to survive pest attacks, disease and drought.
 Use ever green shrubs to maintain the garden appearance year round.